 Option 1: Managua – San Jorge (direct bus)

-Walk through the Huembes “waiting area” (if you could call it that) towards the busses.
+Walk through the Huembes “waiting area” (if you could call it that) towards the buses.
 Take a left and go to the second bus departure bay on your right.
-The stop is next to the busses heading for Tipitapa directly opposite this sign.
-The bus arrives between 8-8.20am and leaves 8.30am.
+The stop is next to the buses heading for Tipitapa directly opposite this sign.
+The bus arrives between 8-8.20am and leaves at 8.30am.

 The express bus takes less than 2 hours and drops you at the San Jorge ferry port.
 It costs 75 cordobas (€2.30) per person.